 Damaged wheelchairs are also another common problem.
 While airlines are responsible for all repairs to a damaged wheelchair and providing you with a replacement, this process can be lengthy.
 A replacement must be provided in the meantime, but may not be up to the standards of your damaged wheelchair.

 Since December 4, 2018, airlines are required to report separate monthly statistics for mishandled wheelchairs and mobility scooters.
 Now that the “wheelchair rule” is finally in effect, the information is published in DOT’s monthly Air Travel Consumer Reports.

 Another frequently reported concern is issues with bathroom accommodations on airplanes.
 Current airline standards require 20-inch wide aisles for all single-aisle planes.
 Especially if you don’t have access to your wheelchair on board, getting to the restrooms may be difficult.

 Sylvia Longmire at Spin the Globe notes, “I can guarantee you that most domestic airlines do not have an onboard wheelchair if it is not requested with at least 48 hours notice.
 Even seasoned gate agents and flight attendants have no clue about this requirement.”

 Making things even more complicated, there has been an increased move to single-aisle planes being used for long flights, such as the transcontinental American Airlines 737 MAX 8.

-Passengers with service animals have to experience an additional layer of complexity, especially since the recent backlash against emotional support animals.
+Passengers with service animals have to experience an additional layer of complexity, especially with the recent backlash against emotional support animals.

 Many airline employees do not realize that service animals and emotional support animals are not the same things and there have been occasional reports of passengers with service animals being denied boarding.
 Unfortunately, service animals-in-training are generally not allowed either.